 If you’ve worn a really poor-fitting pair of training shoes, then you may have some experience or exposure to heel slip.
-Heel slip is something that can be incredibly frustrating for lifters and athletes that are trying to get the most out of their shoes.
-Not to mention, heel slip can not only be uncomfortable but really problematic during certain workouts.
+Heel slip is something that can be incredibly frustrating for lifters and athletes who are trying to get the most out of their shoes.

-In this article, we’re going to discuss heel slip and navigating around it.
+In this article, I’m going to discuss heel slip and how to navigate around it.
 If you’re noticing that your heels are popping out of your training shoes, then read on and we’ll discuss what to do about it.

 What Is Heel Slip?